thom-bahm/Gerstner-waves-UE4/Ideas.md

-# Place to think about how to do things / if I should do things
+# Place to think about what to do and how/if I should to do it.

 ## Game Ideas:
 ### Infinite ocean adventure game